kixelated/moq-rs/README.md

 -   **moq-relay**: Accepting content from publishers and serves it to any subscribers.
 -   **moq-pub**: Publishes fMP4 broadcasts.
 -   **moq-transport**: An implementation of the underlying MoQ protocol.
--   **moq-api**: A HTTP API server that stores the origin for each broadcast, backed by redis.
 -   **moq-dir**: Aggregates announcements, used to discover broadcasts.
 -   **moq-clock**: A dumb clock client/server just to prove MoQ is more than media.